Women in punk rock: Other 2000s artists

-Other prominent female punk related artists, bands and individuals from this era include Beth Ditto, Bleach, Holly Brewer, Jemina Pearl, Mika Miko, Nü Sensae, Retching Red, The Bombpops, Regina Zernay Roberts and The Coathangers, Akiko "Keex" Matsuura.
+Other prominent female punk related artists, bands and individuals from this era include Beth Ditto, Vivian Girls, Tacocat, P.S.
+Eliot, Bleach, Holly Brewer, Jemina Pearl, Mika Miko, Nü Sensae, Retching Red, the Bombpops, Regina Zernay Roberts, the Coathangers, Flamingo 50 and Akiko "Keex" Matsuura.

 2010s

 The 2010s saw a considerable increase in numbers of women taking up rock musicianship.
 Accordingly, there was a profusion of new female or female-fronted bands on the punk scene.

+Big Joanie

+Big Joanie is a British punk band formed in London in 2013.
+Its members are Stephanie Phillips (guitar and vocals) and Estella Adeyeri (bass guitar and vocals), previously also with Chardine Taylor-Stone (drums and vocals).
+After a few singles and EPs they released their first album in 2018 with Thurston Moore and Eva Prinz's Daydream Library Series, and have since signed to Kill Rock Stars in the U.S.

 Otoboke Beaver

 All female punk rock band from Kyoto, Japan.
 Current members: singer Accorinrin, guitarist Yoyoyoshie, bassist Hiro-chan, and drummer Kahokiss.
 The band formed in 2009; their most recent release was in May 2022.

 Pussy Riot

-Formed in 2011 as a punk band, artist collective and activist group.
+Formed in 2011 in Moscow, Russia, as a punk band, artist collective and activist group.
 In addition to their music, the group used public guerrilla performance to convey political messages.
 These performances were the basis for music videos available online.

 Amanda X

 Post-punk power pop all-female trio from Philadelphia.
-Billboard magazine has called them "leaders in their scene" and has described their harmonies as thrash power-pop.
-They have also received press coverage from Rolling Stone Magazine and The Guardian.
+Billboard magazine called them "leaders in their scene" and has described their harmonies as thrash power-pop.
 The band is composed of Melissa Brain on drums, Kat Bean on bass and Cat Park on guitar.
 Their sound has been compared to Sleater Kinney.